 Watering your yard every day isn’t necessary.
 In truth, buying into this lawn care myth can be harmful.
 Your lawn can become dependent and needy if it has too much water.

-Solution: Instead of watering your grass for fifteen minutes every day, water it one day a week for an hour.
+Solution: Instead of watering your grass for fifteen minutes daily, water it once a week for an hour.
 Doing this instead waters your lawn deeply, making it healthier and more drought tolerant.

 Speaking of watering, another lawn care myth to throw out is that it’s best to water in the evening.
-Actually, the morning is better!
+The morning is better!
 Watering in the evening can cause fungus to grow.
 Anytime between 4 am and 10 am is preferred.

 Myth #2 Cutting the Grass Short Equals Mowing Less Often

-While it seems like a logical answer to mowing less often, cutting the grass short is not the best option for your lawn health.
-When it is cut too short, the roots of your grass can be overexposed to the hot sun which causes the lawn to turn brown.
+It may seem like cutting the grass short is a logical answer to mowing less often.
+However, it is not the best option for your lawn health.
+Grass cut too short cause the roots to be overexposed to the hot sun, causing the lawn to turn brown.
 Also, it can encourage weed growth during dry, hot conditions.

 Myth #3 Aerating Your Lawn is Useless

-Aerating your lawn is a lot like changing the oil or brake pads in your car; it’s more of a “behind-the-scenes” type of help.
+Aerating your lawn is a lot like changing your car’s oil or brake pads; it’s more of a “behind-the-scenes” type of help.
 It makes our list of lawn care myths because of this.
-It’s often overlooked and deemed useless because many people do not understand the benefits it offers under the surface.
+It’s often overlooked and deemed useless because many people do not understand the benefits it offers on the surface.

 Aerating your lawn is important for two reasons: